Some parts of this page may be machine-translated.

 The main point of discussion is the compatibility between static site generators and the frameworks used to develop the site.
 What programming language is being used, and what framework is being used?

-For example, if you are adopting React.js as a JavaScript framework, Next.js would likely be your first choice.
-This is because Next.js is positioned as an extension framework of React.js.
+For example, if you are using React.js as your JavaScript framework, Next.js would likely be your top choice.
+This is because Next.js is positioned as an extended framework of React.js.
 Gatsby is also a strong candidate.
 It is a framework based on React.js.
-In recent years, it has been trending down in popularity and developer satisfaction due to the rise of some newer frameworks, but there was a significant announcement recently that Netlify has acquired it.
-As the original proponent of the Jamstack concept and the de facto standard for deployment environments, Netlify's full support gives us hope for the future.
+In recent years, its popularity and developer satisfaction have tended to decline due to competition from newer frameworks, but recently there was a major announcement that Netlify acquired it.
+As the original proponent of the Jamstack concept and the de facto standard for deployment environments, Netlify's full support gives hope for the future.

 If you are building with Vue, Nuxt 3 will likely be a strong candidate.
 In this way, you will choose the best option based on the characteristics and compatibility of each.